RajeshHsejar27/RajeshHsejar27/Readme.md

 I did some object detection projects using opencv and yolo.

 I did a goal keeper application ( not launched android app, still learning ) using react native.

-Now currently I'm working on a e-commerce website application using Mern stack.